What you should bring varies according to each individual, the length of your visit and even the season. We have provided a non-exhaustive list.

 Before you check-in to your flights to and from the Galapagos your luggage is x-rayed and hand-controlled to check that you are not bringing or taking prohibited items that seriously threaten the unique ecosystem on and around the islands.

-Besides forbidden items, more luxury yachts provide items that you don’t have to bring either (unless you prefer your own items, brands, or have booked an island extension and will stay longer).
+Besides forbidden items, more luxury yachts provide items that you don’t need to bring either (unless you prefer your own items, brands, or have booked an island extension and will stay longer).

 Money & documents

 Please bring clean sporting shoes with rubber soles for on-board use when you don’t want to walk barefoot.
-Walks over rough lava fields require sturdy hiking boots, while you probably prefer to walk on beaches barefoot or with light airy sandals, which also serve for wet landings.
-During your quest for Galapagos giant tortoises in the often muddy highlands you should wear rubber boots, which are provided by the tortoise farm you visit (except for large shoe-sizes; some plastic bags can offer a practical solution for this short walk).
-The hike to Sierra Negra (Route C) can be muddy as well; in case of really severe climatic conditions we will head to the Concha de Perla snorkelling site as an alternative.
+Walks over rough lava fields require sturdy hiking boots, while you will probably prefer to walk on beaches barefoot or with light airy sandals, which also serve for wet landings.
+During your quest for Galapagos giant tortoises in the often muddy highlands you should wear rubber boots, which are provided by the tortoise farm you visit.

 For ecological reasons we recommend you wash your footwear thoroughly before departure, to prevent introducing undesired plant seeds on the islands.

 - Sturdy, but comfortable walking boots/shoes (mud-resistant for Sierra Negra)

 - Sandals with thongs, Tevas or water shoes